lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial4/tutorial.rst

     kspace_style pppm/tip4p 1.0e-5
     kspace_modify slab 3.0

+.. admonition:: If you are using LAMMPS-GUI
+    :class: gui

+    To begin this tutorial, select ``Start Tutorial 4`` from the ``Tutorials`` menu of LAMMPS--GUI and follow the instructions.
+    The editor should display the following content corresponding to **create.lmp**

 These lines are used to define the most basic parameters, including the atom, bond, and angle styles, as well as interaction potential.
 Here, ``lj/cut/tip4p/long`` imposes a Lennard-Jones potential with a cut-off at :math:`12\,\text{Å}` and a long-range Coulomb potential.

-So far, the commands are relatively similar to those in the previous tutorial, :ref:`all-atom-label`, with two major differences: the use of ``lj/cut/tip4p/long`` instead of ``lj/cut/coul/long``, and ``pppm/tip4p`` instead of ``pppm``.
+So far, the commands are relatively similar to those in the previous tutorial, :ref:`all-atoms-label`, with two major differences: the use of ``lj/cut/tip4p/long`` instead of ``lj/cut/coul/long``, and ``pppm/tip4p`` instead of ``pppm``.
 When using ``lj/cut/tip4p/long`` and ``pppm/tip4p``, the interactions resemble the conventional Lennard-Jones and Coulomb interactions,